Exact Calculation of the Mean-Square Error in the Method of Expansion of Iterated Ito Stochastic integrals Based on Generalized Multiple Fourier Series

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract. } The article is devoted to the obtainment of exact and approximate expressions for the mean-square error of approximation of iterated Ito stochastic integrals of arbitrary multiplicity $k$ ($k\in\mathbb{N}$) from the stochastic Taylor--Ito expansion in the method, based on generalized multiple Fourier series.
-As a result, we do not need to use redundant terms of expansions of iterated Ito stochastic integrals, that complicate the numerical methods for Ito stochastic differential equations.
-The results of the article may be applied to the numerical integration of Ito stochastic differential equations and non-commutative semilinear stochastic partial differential equations (in accor\-dance with the mean-square criterion of convergence).
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the developement of the method of expansion and mean-square approximation of iterated Ito stochastic integrals based on generalized multiple Fourier series converging in the sense of norm in the space $L_2([t, T]^k)$ ($k$ is the multiplicity of the iterated Ito stochastic integral).
+We obtain the exact and approximate expressions for the mean-square approximation error of iterated Ito stochastic integrals of multiplicity $k$ ($k\in\mathbb{N}$) from the stochastic Taylor--Ito expansion.
+As a result, we do not need to use redundant terms of expansions of iterated Ito stochastic integrals that complicate the numerical methods for Ito stochastic differential equations.
+Moreover, we proved the convergence with propability 1 for the method of expansion of iterated Ito stochastic integrals based on generalized multiple Fourier series for the cases of multiple Fourier--Legendre series and multiple trigonometric Fourier series.
+Mean-square approximation of iterated Stratonovich stochastic integrals is also considered in the article.
+The results of the article can be applied to the high-order strong numerical methods for Ito stochastic differential equations as well as for non-commutative semilinear stochastic partial differential equations with multiplicative trace class noise.

 \end{quote} }